huyldth1908041/T1908E-Exam-Java-Servlet/README.md

 # T1908E-Exam-Java-Servlet
 this is exam of aptech sem IV java servlet
+Basic employee web app use Servlet and MySql
+#Usage
-Basic employee web app use Servlet and MySql type /employee in url bar to navigate to lis employee type /employee/create in url bar to navigate to create employee form
+type /employee in url bar to navigate to lis employee <br/>
+type /employee/create in url bar to navigate to create employee form